ShadowBlip/OpenGamepadUI/README.md

 ## Requirements

+The following are required to build Open Gamepad UI:

+- godot 4.x
+- make (optional)

-The following are required to run and build Open Gamepad UI:
+The following are required to run Open Gamepad UI:

 - gamescope
-- godot 4.x
 - xorg-xprop
 - xorg-xwininfo